-This show stopping German chocolate cake has a gooey coconut and toasted pecan filling, a dark and super-moist chocolate cake, and deliciously creamy chocolate buttercream on top!
-Get ready to indulge in the best chocolate cake on the planet.
+This variation of German’s chocolate cake has a gooey coconut and toasted pecan filling, a dark and super-moist chocolate cake, and deliciously creamy chocolate buttercream on top!

 Upgraded German Chocolate Cake

-My variation of German chocolate cake is an upgrade from the traditional.
+My variation of German chocolate cake is a bit different from the traditional.
 It’s still unapologetically decadent and indulgent, but it starts with my favorite super-moist darker chocolate cake.
 We’ll use a coconut pecan filling enhanced with toasted pecans and top her off with chocolate buttercream, coconut, and more toasted pecans.

-German chocolate cake has been a highly requested cake recipe, so I’m thrilled to finally share it.
-And just in case you missed March’s Baking Challenge, I decorated my German chocolate cake naked style.
+German chocolate cake has been a highly requested cake recipe, so I’m thrilled to finally share this version.
+I decorated it naked cake style.
 I love seeing that coconut pecan filling peeking out!